Berry L. Cannon

-Berry Louis Cannon (March 22, 1935 – February 17, 1969) was an American aquanaut who served on the SEALAB II and III projects of the U.S. Navy.
-Cannon died of carbon dioxide poisoning while attempting to repair SEALAB III.
-It was later found that his diving rig's baralyme canister, which should have absorbed the carbon dioxide Cannon exhaled, was empty.
+Berry Louis Cannon (March 22, 1935 – February 17, 1969) was an American aquanaut who served on the SEALAB II and III projects of the United States Navy.
+Cannon died while attempting to repair SEALAB III.
+A U.S. Navy Board of Inquiry concluded that Cannon died of carbon dioxide poisoning, and that his diving rig's baralyme canister, which should have absorbed the carbon dioxide Cannon exhaled, was empty.

 Early life and education

 Born March 22, 1935, Cannon grew up in Williston, Florida, where he was raised by his grandmother.
 He was captain of his high school football team and graduated from Williston High School.
 Cannon joined the United States Navy after high school and served for four years, becoming a Mineman Second Class.
 At one time he served at the Hawthorne Naval Ammunition Depot in Hawthorne, Nevada, where he was on the boxing team.
 Cannon graduated from the University of Florida in 1962 with a Bachelor of Science degree in Electronic Engineering.